 Biohazardous Waste in Health Care Facilities

-Common examples of biohazardous medical wastes generated at health care facilities can include any blood or contaminants from any type of procedure.
+Common examples of biohazardous medical wastes generated at health care facilities can include any blood or contaminants from any procedure.
 On the list are gloves, gauze, gowns, and masks stained or soaked with blood or other bodily fluids, animal or human tissue from procedures, cultures from infectious agents and diseases, discarded vaccines, and any wastes from the rooms of infectious patients.

 Of particular importance is used sharps.
 The various kinds of hypodermic needles, blades, scalpels, and slides that carry the risk of potential infection and the potential for needle stick injuries to CNAs and lab assistants, housekeeping staff, janitors, and garbage collectors in trucks or staff at recycling facilities.
 All of these people are at risk to exposure if loose sharps break open and poke through plastic bags.
 Used sharps can easily transmit serious diseases from hepatitis to human immunodeficiency virus (HIV).